tdneuron/TDNeuron/README.md

 * The platform state is highly experimental and subjected to many major changes still
 * TDNeuron is by no means state of the art (yet)
 * There are limitations on the quantity of input data (when too big, TouchDesigner cannot load it at once)
-* There are limitations on the lenght of input data (dependant on how big a texture your GPU can handle)
+* There are limitations on the length of input data (dependant on how big a texture your GPU can handle)
 * As with every ML platform, the quality of input data quality is responsibility of the user.

-## Support

-TDNeuron works **only on Windows**.
-We use compute shaders, which are currently not supported in MacOS.

 ## Final words